FAQs

 Do you offer Layaway?

-We can discuss a short-ish layaway on many of my items, depending on price and how long it has been listed.
+Yes!
+We can discuss layaway on many of my items, depending on price and how long it has been listed.
 This is for serious buyers only (I am a one woman show managing all aspects of the business and have had trouble getting people to make their payments in the past).
 So I do need to stick to the policies when it comes to length of the term agreed upon & payments as committed to by the buyer - with minimal follow up please.

 I will of course send a reminder for payment but it is the customer's responsibility to keep their commitment : ).

-Any missed or late payments will result in cancellation of the layaway and loss of a 20% deposit.
+Any missed or late payments will result in cancellation of the layaway and loss of a 25% deposit.
 Thanks for understanding!

 Where do you ship?